1966 Baltimore Colts season: Week 5: at Chicago Bears

+Week 6 vs Detroit Lions

-Week 13: vs. Green Bay Packers
+Week 14: vs. Green Bay Packers

 Quarterback Zeke Bratkowski, in relief of Bart Starr, who suffered a muscle spasm in the first half, directed an 80-yard drive in the fourth quarter that resulted in a go-ahead touchdown run by Elijah Pitts for the Packers.
 John Unitas then led the Colts to the Green Bay 15, but there lost a fumble which came to be known as the 'Million Dollar Fumble', to secure the Packers' win that clinched the Western Conference title for Green Bay.